The Ultimate 7 Day Puerto Rico Itinerary

 Dinner and casual drinks at Lote 23

-- A Gastronomic park with a dozen food trucks and live music.
-I got a poke bowl, a pork sandwich and pig in the sea mofungo which was amazing.
+Lote 23 is a Gastronomic park with a dozen food trucks and live music.
+I ordered a poke bowl, a pork sandwich and pig in the sea mofungo which was amazing.
 The variety was ideal!
 Everyone is our group was able to find something they liked.

 Day 5 of your 7 day Puerto Rico itinerary is a day in paradise.
 Get up and have an early breakfast at the airbnb or pack breakfast to eat on the drive.
-To get to Culebra there is a ferry from Ceiba or you can book a day trip on a catamaran or boat which leaves from Fajardo.
+To get to Culebra you can either take the ferry from Ceiba or you can book a day trip on a catamaran or boat tour which leaves from Fajardo.

 Day trip to Culebra